mpasovic/majapasovic.org/_posts/2012-07-07-global-bodies.md

 identities defined through a disability.
-As his definition clearly denotes, “It is true that some individual bodies are black, female, or both, but the social meaning of these words does not account for every­thing that these bodies are.
-Rather, these words denote large social cate­gories having an interpretation, history, and politics well beyond the par­ticularities of one human body.
-This fact is, of course, largely recognized, which is why the attempt to reduce a given body to one of these terms car­ries the pejorative label of *racist* or *sexist* (Siebers, *Disability Theory: Corporealities Discourses of Disability*, 80).
+As his definition clearly denotes, “It is true that some individual bodies are black, female, or both, but the social meaning of these words does not account for everything that these bodies are.
+Rather, these words denote large social categories having an interpretation, history, and politics well beyond the particularities of one human body.
+This fact is, of course, largely recognized, which is why the attempt to reduce a given body to one of these terms carries the pejorative label of *racist* or *sexist* (Siebers, *Disability Theory: Corporealities Discourses of Disability*, 80).
 When it comes to defining a body through ability/disability, that is a completely different story.
 If a person is in a wheelchair, or if